ChainSafe/chainbridge-celo-module/README.md

 ### Differences Between EVM and Celo

+Though Celo is an EVM-compatible chain, it deviates in its implementation of the original Ethereum specifications, and therefore is deserving of its own separate module.

 The differences alluded to above in how Celo constructs transactions versus those found within Ethereum can be viewed below by taking a look at the Message structs in both implementations.

 [Ethereum Message Struct](https://github.com/ethereum/go-ethereum/blob/ac7baeab57405c64592b1646a91e0a2bb33d8d6c/core/types/transaction.go#L586-L598)